kyma-project/community/concepts/documentation-strategy/webiste-engine-poc.md

 ### SAP Help Portal

 The SAP BTP, Kyma runtime documentation is hosted on the SAP [Help Portal](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-environment?version=Cloud).
 One of the potential solutions is hosting open-source documentation using the same engine.
-Documentation on the Help Portal is created using the DITA CCMS.
+Documentation on the Help Portal is created using the IXIASoft DITA CCMS.

-Potential setup:

-- open-source documentation generally available on the `Cloud Production` level ??
-- ??
-- internal documentation available on the `Internal draft` level ??

 #### Advantages: